kfitz/presentations.kfitz.info/utk.md

 ![Screenshot of repository item](images/deposit.png) <!-- .element height="85%" width="85%" -->
 <small>hcommons.org/deposits/item/mla:579</small>

-Note: Additionally, the Commons includes a Fedora/SOLR-based repository with a WP frontend, allowing members to upload their work, to have DOIs attached it, and to share that work openly with the broader Commons network.
+Note: Additionally, the Commons includes a Fedora/SOLR-based repository with a WP frontend, allowing members to upload their work, to share that work openly with the broader Commons network, and to have the digital object identifiers and other metadata attached to it that render a it permanently addressable part of the larger scholarly communication ecosystem.

 ![Screenshot of MSU Commons](images/msucommons.png)
 <!-- .element height="85%" width="85%" -->
 <small>commons.msu.edu</small>

 Note: In 2020, Humanities Commons moved from the MLA to a new fiscal host, Michigan State University, and began work developing the first institutional node on the network, MSU Commons.
-Over the next two years, we received two significant investments of multi-year support from the NEH and the Mellon Foundation, allowing us to staff up, to remediate our technical debt, and to develop a forward-looking roadmap toward a sustainable future.
+Over the next two years, we received two significant investments of multi-year support from the NEH and the Mellon Foundation, allowing us to staff up, to remediate our technical debt, and to develop a forward-looking roadmap toward a more sustainable future.

 ![Screenshot of sustaining.hcommons.org](images/sustaining.png) <!-- .element height="85%" width="85%" -->